 It was approximately 220 million years ago that India started to float northwards to Asia.
-After traveling around 6,000 kilometers, India collided with Asia around 40 to 50 million years ago.
+After travelling around 6,000 kilometres, India collided with Asia around 40 to 50 million years ago.
 The collision led to the Indian landmass going beneath the Asian one.
 At the same time, the Asian landmass up moved up.
 A combination of the movement of the Asian and Indian landmasses resulted in the formation of the Himalayas.

 Scientists believe that the coastline of India was denser and more firmly attached to the seabed in comparison to Asia.
 As a result, Asia’s softer soil was pushed up rather than India’s.

 The Himalayas have not stopped growing fully.
 The Indian tectonic plate still moving northward slowly causing a growth in the Himalayas.
-The fact that the Himalayas are moving can be confirmed with the occurrence of earthquakes in and around the areas of the Himalayas.
+The fact that the Himalayas are moving can be confirmed by the occurrence of earthquakes in and around the areas of the Himalayas.

 Glaciers in the Himalayas